StinkyThinky/tetrio-bot/README.md

-This repo documents my experiments and a learning journey:
+This repo documents my naive experiments and a learning journey:

 Summer of 2025, I decided it would be cool to build a tetris bot!